Freedom (Nicki Minaj song)

-"Freedom" is a song by Trinidadian-American rapper and singer Nicki Minaj, for the reissue of her second studio album Pink Friday: Roman Reloaded, subtitled The Re-Up (2012).
-It was written by Minaj, Matthew Burnett, and Matthew Samuels.
-Production was helmed by Samuels under his stage name Boi-1da.
-The song was released for digital download by Cash Money Records in the US and Canada on November 2, 2012 and in other countries on November 6, 2012.
-It was serviced to US urban radio on November 27 and to mainstream radio in the United Kingdom the following day.
-"Freedom" is a downtempo hip hop and R&B song that features a "sonically breezy" soundscape, complied with ambient riffs, pop-inspired synths, and soft pop choruses.
+"Freedom" is a song by rapper Nicki Minaj from the reissue of her second studio album, Pink Friday: Roman Reloaded – The Re-Up (2012).
+It was released on November 2, 2012 by Young Money, Cash Money and Universal Republic as the second single from the album.
+It was written by Minaj, producer Matthew Samuels, and Matthew Burnett.
+The song was released for digital download in the US and Canada on November 2, 2012 and in other countries on November 6, 2012.
+It is downtempo hip hop and R&B, featuring a "sonically breezy" soundscape, complied with ambient riffs, pop-inspired synths, and soft pop choruses.

-To promote the song, an accompanying music video for the song was released on November 15, 2012.
+"Freedom" peaked at number 17 on the UK R&B Chart, number 23 on the US Rap Songs, and number 31 on the US Hot R&B/Hip-Hop Songs.
+The music video was released on November 15, 2012.
 It was shot mainly in black and white, and features Minaj in a variety of scenes such as a deserted area with a boat, dressed as a Queen on a throne, and is interspersed with scenes of nature.
-The song peaked at number 17 on the UK R&B Chart, number 23 on the US Rap Songs, and number 31 on the US Hot R&B/Hip-Hop Songs.
-"Freedom" was promoted with several live performances, most notably the American Music Awards of 2012.